Troubleshooting#

 tail -Fn+0 ergo.log | grep "stuck"

-If your node is stuck on Active Syncronisation with no noticeable increase in the height, please attempt the following steps.
+If your node is stuck on Active Synchronization without a noticeable increase in height, try the following steps:

-- Grep your log file using the commands from above to see if there is anything noticeably wrong.
+- Use the log commands from above to see if there is anything noticeably wrong.

-- Shut down your instance, take a backup and attempt to restart.
+- Shut down your instance, take a backup, and try to restart.

 - Join the #node channel on Discord for support or open an issue on GitHub.

-If your node is displaying as synchronised even though the height does not match the latest one found on the explorer you can add this to your .conf
+If your node appears synchronised even though the height doesn't match the latest one found on the explorer, you can add this to your .conf

 file under ergo { node {